ACrazyTown/easyHackUSB/README.md

 ## Development status
 **easyHackUSB** is **60%** done.

-**Current task:** Step 2. - Preparing the USB - Downloading the bootloader
+**Current task:** Step 2. - Preparing the USB - Copy files to EFI according to architecture (OpenCore)

 ## How it works
 The script is pretty simple.